siamak-amo/dot.scripts/scripts/README.md

   I use it like `for f in $(ls *.mp3); do  ffmpeg -i $f $(echo $f | oggify);  done` to convert all mp3 files to ogg format.

-* vconfig
+* ln2ml
-  this script downloads and reformats gathered v2ray vpn configs by this repo [https://github.com/yebekhe/ConfigCollector] to formats like text, json, and html.
+  this script can be used to reformat files that include links separated by newlines, to a proper HTML format.

 * vs2conf
   this script gives you v2ray configuration file, based on URLs like vmess://xxx.